Automate your integration workflows with triggers

 In order to set a trigger for an application app, you need to first connect Built.io Flow Express with the required web application.
 To do this, you need to ‘Add an Account’, and log in to your account in the new window that opens up.
 By doing this, you authorize Built.io Flow Express to access your resources in the web application, and perform certain tasks on your behalf.

 Once you add an account for an app, it is saved in your Built.io Flow Express account.
-So, the next time you use this web application in a flow, you need not sign in again.
+So, the next time you use this web application in a workflow, you need not sign in again.
 Simply select the account/authorization that you had created earlier.

 Step 5.
 Add Filter